 Six days of advance polls in B.C.’s election brought out a record number of early voters across the province this past week—about 28 percent of those registered.

-Elections BC spokesperson Andrew Watson says the 1,000,000-plus who cast an early ballot are part of a trend observed over the past two elections.
+Elections BC spokesperson Andrew Watson says the 1,000,000-plus who cast an early ballot is part of a trend observed over the past two elections.

 “The highest turnout province-wide has been on Vancouver Island,” Watson said.